 The studio lights are dimmed so you can only see your instructor, who's under a spotlight in front.
 The music is cranked up loud so you can feel it during the workout.
 The class starts with a warmup and then cycles through climbs (high-intensity resistance), sprints (pedaling as fast as you can at various resistances), and intervals.
 An arm workout is also built into the playlist — you'll use weight bars to do easy lifts.
 The whole ride comes to an end with a cooldown and stretch.

 How Much Do Flywheel Classes Cost?

 As with any fitness studio, you'll pay a fee that's relative to where you live in the country.
 Flywheel offers single class reservations, class packs, and memberships.
-In New York, you can buy one class for $36 or 10 for $340.
-In Southern California and Florida, one class will cost you $28 or 10 for $250.
-Austin, TX, is a little cheaper still at one for $25 and 10 for $220.
+In New York City, you can buy one class for $36 or 10 for $340.
+In Florida, one class will cost you $28 or 10 for $250.
+Raleigh, NC, is a little cheaper at one for $25 and 10 for $230.
 If you opt to become a member, you'll get the best deal on monthly packs of four, eight, or 12 classes.
 You can find location-specific prices on the Flywheel website.